Best Traits to Look for in a Solar Installer

 What happens to my solar energy production in bad weather?

-Are solar panels effective in places that aren’t always sunny?
+Are solar panels effective in places that are not always sunny?

-1. Yes, they still work in bad weather just not as efficiently.
+- Yes, they still work in bad weather, just not necessarily quite as efficiently.

-2. No, you don’t need to live in Nevada or Arizona for solar to meet your monthly energy needs.
+- No, you do not need to live in extremely sunny places like Nevada or Arizona for solar to meet your monthly energy needs.

-In either case, all you need is a system designed through careful analysis and an in-person site survey to generate a reliable supply of electricity that covers 100 percent of your energy demand, year-after-year, regardless of local climate conditions.
+In either case, all you need is a system designed through careful analysis and an in-person site survey to generate a reliable supply of electricity to cover 100% of your energy demand, year after year, regardless of local climate conditions.

-Blue Raven Solar goes even further by offering a two-year production guarantee on top of custom design and in-person site survey.
-Plus, we use only the highest-quality panels and inverters, both of which come with their own manufacturer’s warranties.
-And just for the sake of going the extra mile to serve our customers, if any equipment we install fails because of a manufacturer’s defect, we’ll facilitate the warranty claim on our customer’s behalf and take care of the replacement labor free of charge.
+Blue Raven Solar goes beyond by offering a two-year production guarantee.
+We use the highest-quality panels and inverters, both of which come with manufacturer’s warranties.
+Additionally, if any equipment we install fails because of a manufacturing defect, we will facilitate the warranty claim on the customer’s behalf and take care of the replacement labor fees.

-After one year, we check in with our customers to audit the production of their solar array.
-We do it again two years after installation.
-If any of our solar energy systems are found to produce less than 50 percent of original estimates over any three-month period or less than 85 percent of original estimates over an 18-month period, we upgrade the system with more panels free of charge.
+After one year, Blue Raven Solar schedules a check in with our customers to audit the production of their solar array.
+We will do it again two years after installation.
+During both audits, if any of our solar energy systems are found to produce less than 50% of original estimates over any three-month period or less than 85% of original estimates over an 18-month period, we upgrade the system by installing more panels free of charge.